 Contact CompoundingQualityCoE@fda.hhs.gov with questions.

-- Online trainings are for outsourcing facility staff, compounders that want to register as outsourcing facilities and other stakeholders on topics related to current good manufacturing practice (CGMP) requirements and policies in 2020.
+- Self-guided online trainings are for outsourcing facility staff, compounders that want to register as outsourcing facilities and other stakeholders on topics related to current good manufacturing practice (CGMP) requirements and policies.
 These courses also offer continuing education credits.

-Compounding Quality Center of Excellence Conference: Working Together for Patient Safety
+- Compounding Quality Center of Excellence Virtual Conference: Working Together for Patient Safety

-The Compounding Quality Center of Excellence is hosting a conference from September 21-22, 2020 in Dallas to bring together current and future outsourcing facilities, regulators, and other compounding experts and stakeholders to discuss key topics and best practices.
-We are in the process of developing the conference agenda and would like your ideas and input.
-Please propose conference topics.
+The Compounding Quality Center of Excellence is hosting a conference online, September 21 and 22, 2020, to bring together current and future outsourcing facilities, regulators and other compounding experts and stakeholders to discuss key topics and best practices.